Our team

 She has a special interest in helping young people to be skilled and comfortable with their learning, families and peers.
 Formal learning doesn’t benefit us until we feel confident and engaged, and she works to help her clients reach this point.
 Your therapy has only been successful if it makes a difference in your day!

-She has skills to support a wide range of needs including speech and language delays and disorders, social cognition, and literacy difficulties.
+She has skills to support a wide range of needs including speech and language delays and disorders, social cognition support, and literacy difficulties.

 Currently in the high summer of family life, Juli is also a parent, student, wife of soccer coach, school helper, community member, pet keeper, and gardener.
 A good day also includes music and reading.